rustic-games/vienna/README.md

 Until then, the purpose of this crate is to allow running `cargo run` from the project root to test the engine.

+## Plugins

+A set of default engine plugins live in the [`plugins` directory](./plugins).

+The engine embeds these plugins by default to provide the core functionality for any game.
+Custom plugins can further extend the capability of a game.

+Currently, a single `test` plugin exists to validate the functionality of the engine.